Amazon Nova AI Challenge: FAQs

 How do we apply to participate in the challenge?

-Begin the application via YouNoodle, which will be provided during the application period.
+Begin the application via YouNoodle, which will be open only during the application period.

 What do we need to apply?